 Rug up: as you would expect, it gets very cold at night.
 Make sure you wear lots of layers and good quality cold weather clothing, as you’ll likely be outdoors for a while.
 I especially recommend good gloves and something to cover your face.

 Be patient: aurora watching takes time.
 As with our experience, a thin green line may become the most spectacular show you’ve ever seen.
 Or it might not.
 But you have to give the aurora time, as it changes throughout the night.
 Usually we spent 1–2 hours outdoors watching aurora.

-Drive away from town: the best shows are going to be where there is little to no light pollution, which is actually quite achievable in a place like Iceland.
+Drive away from town: the best shows are going to be where there is little to no light pollution, which is actually quite achievable in a place like Iceland which is not densely populated.
 Take a car and drive out from the city or town you are in for better viewing conditions.